HIV adult prevalence rate

-The human immunodeficiency virus (HIV), which causes AIDS, varies in prevalence from nation to nation.
+The human immunodeficiency virus (HIV), which causes AIDS, varies in prevalence from countries.
 Listed here are the prevalence rates among adults in various countries, based on data from various sources, largely the CIA World Factbook.

-As of 2018, 38 million people are estimated infected with HIV globally.
+As of 2022, around 39 million people, or 0.7% of the population, were estimated to be infected with HIV globally.
+Prevalence was higher among sex workers, gay and bisexual men, people who inject drugs, transgender people, and prisoners.

 The HIV pandemic is most severe in Southern Africa.
 Over 10% of all people infected with HIV/AIDS reside within the region.
-Adult HIV prevalence exceeds 15% in Eswatini, Botswana, and Lesotho, while an additional six countries report adult HIV prevalence of at least 10%.
-Outside Africa, the highest prevalence rate is found in the Bahamas (3.3%).
+Adult HIV prevalence exceeds 20% in Eswatini, Botswana, Lesotho and Zimbabwe, while an additional five countries report adult HIV prevalence of at least 10%.

-In absolute numbers, South Africa (7.5 million), followed by Mozambique (2.2 million), India (2.1 million) and Nigeria (1.8 million) had the highest HIV/AIDS number of cases by the end of 2022.
-While South Africa's large population of HIV-positive people is attributable to its high disease prevalence (17.3%, one of the highest in the world), Nigeria's is lower at 1.3%, with India's prevalence rate at 0.2%.
-However, countries such as Nigeria with high HIV rates above 1% are classified as having Generalized HIV Epidemics (GHEs) by UNAIDS, while India's prevalence is well below this threshold, with a prevalence lower than the US's and about the same as Spain.
+In absolute numbers, South Africa (9.2 million)—followed by Kenya (7.49 million), Mozambique (2.48 million), and Nigeria (2.45 million)—had the highest HIV/AIDS number of cases by the start of 2024.
+While South Africa's large population of HIV-positive people is attributable to its high disease prevalence (17.3%, one of the highest in the world), Nigeria's is lower at 1.3%.
+However, countries such as Nigeria with high HIV rates above 1% are classified as having Generalized HIV Epidemics (GHEs) by UNAIDS.

 HIV/AIDS prevalence estimates table

-This data was sourced from the CIA's world factbook and UNAIDS AIDS info website unless referenced otherwise.
+This data was sourced from the CIA World Factbook and UNAIDS AIDS info website unless referenced otherwise.
 A horizontal dash "-" indicates the data was not published.
 Adult prevalence describes ages between 15 and 49.